What Is an Intervention?

-An intervention is a bridge between alcoholism or drug addiction and treatment or rehab by a professional Interventionist.
-An intervention helps the individual make a connection between their use of alcohol or drugs and the problems they cause.
+An intervention is a bridge between alcohol or drug addiction and treatment.
+An intervention helps the individual make a connection between their use of alcohol or drugs and the problem they have caused.

 The goal of an intervention is for them to accept the help they need and embrace the path of treatment and recovery.
 The family education and training aspect of the intervention is crucial.
 It is designed to provide the tools and strategies that will support the ongoing recovery process for all those involved.